 Take local advice in the Tavildara region of central Tajikistan as there are a few minefields dating from the civil war in the mountains.
 Local vehicles are poorly-maintained and driving standards are basic.
 Petrol stations are rare outside towns and there are no breakdown companies.

 Modern Tajikistan is a multi-ethnic state consisting of 14 different ethnic groups, and most Tajik citizens are Muslims- 95% Sunni and 3% Shia - while Pamiris, are almost all Ismaili Muslims.
 Dress appropriately for a Muslim country – shorts, vests and short skirts are all out.

-Power cuts, badly lit roads, poorly lit buildings all mean it's wise to always carry a torch, worst of all are the occassional uncovered manholes in the capital, one resulted in a traveller recently badly breaking her leg, cutting her trip short as it had just begun – you have been warned!
+Power cuts, badly lit roads, poorly lit buildings all mean it's wise to always carry a torch, worst of all is the occasional uncovered manholes in the capital, one resulted in a traveler recently badly breaking her leg, cutting her trip short as it had just begun – you have been warned!